dsccommunity/SqlServerDsc/README.md

 * Target machine must be running SQL Server Database Engine 2012 or later.
 * Target machine must have access to the Failover Cluster PowerShell module.

+#### Security Requirements

+* The account running this resource must have permission in the cluster to be able to run the cmdlet Get-ClusterGroup.

 #### Parameters

 * **[String] Name** _(Key)_: Name of the cluster role/group to look for (normally the same as the Availability Group name).